 There’s only a few kitchen design basics you need to know.
 However, it’s worth trying a few different arrangements and make the space yours.
 Just like with other rules, it’s ok to break the kitchen design basics if you must!

-It doesn’t matter what anyone else says, as long as you’re happy with with the flow and layout.
+It doesn’t matter what anyone else says, as long as you’re happy with with the flow and your basic kitchen layout.
 Happy cooking!